N-Gibson/N-Gibson/README.md

 ---

-  - 🔭 I’m currently working on [Timberline Incorperated](https://github.com/N-Gibson/Timberline), revamping design and functionality.
+  - 🔭 I’m currently working on an app for [Timberline Incorperated](https://github.com/N-Gibson/Timberline), revamping design and functionality.
   - 👯 I’m open to collaboration.
   - 💬 Ask me about anything outdoor related, it's my favorite hobby!
   - Currently open for work, reach out with any questions.